typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-for-of.md

 # `prefer-for-of`

-Prefer a ‘for-of’ loop over a standard ‘for’ loop if the index is only used to access the array being iterated.
+Enforces the use of `for-of` loop over the standard `for` loop where possible.

 This rule recommends a for-of loop when the loop index is only used to read from an array that is being iterated.